Unboxed-Software/solana-course/content/oracles.md

 1. Single, centralized oracle publishes data on-chain.
     1. Pro: It’s simple; there's one source of truth.
-    2. Con: There's nothing stopping the oracle provider from providing inaccurate data.
+    2. Con: nothing is stopping the oracle provider from providing inaccurate data.
 2. Network of oracles publish data and a consensus mechanism is used to determine the final result.
-    1. Pro: Consensus makes it less likely that bad data is pushed to chain.
+    1. Pro: Consensus makes it less likely that bad data is pushed onchain.
     2. Con: There is no way to disincentivize bad actors from publishing bad data and trying to sway the consensus.
 3. Oracle network with some kind of proof of stake mechanism.
 I.e. require oracles to stake tokens to participate in the consensus mechanism.
 On every response, if an oracle deviates by some threshold from the accepted range of results, their stake is taken by the protocol and they can no longer report.
     1. Pro: Ensures no single oracle can influence the final result too drastically, while also incentivizing honest and accurate actions.
     2. Con: Building decentralized networks is challenging, incentives need to be set up properly and be sufficient to get participation, etc.

 Depending on the use case of an oracle, any of the above solutions could be the right approach.
-For example, you might be perfectly willing to participate in a blockchain-based game that utilizes centralized oracles to publish gameplay information to chain.
+For example, you might be perfectly willing to participate in a blockchain-based game that utilizes centralized oracles to publish gameplay information onchain.

 On the other hand, you may be less willing to trust a centralized oracle providing price information for trading applications.

 You may end up creating many standalone oracles for your own applications simply as a way to get access to off-chain information that you need.
 However, those oracles are unlikely to be used by the broader community where decentralization is a core tenet.
-You should also be hesitant to use centralized, third party oracles yourself.
+You should also be hesitant to use centralized, third-party oracles yourself.

 In a perfect world, all important and/or valuable data would be provided onchain through a highly efficient oracle network through a trustworthy proof of stake consensus mechanism.
 By introducing a staking mechanism, it’s in the oracle providers' best interest to ensure their data is accurate to keep their staked funds.

 Even when an oracle network claims to have such a consensus mechanism, be sure to know the risks involved with using the network.
 If the total value involved of the downstream applications is greater than the oracle's allocated stake, oracles still may have sufficient incentive to collude.

-It is your job to know how the Oracle Network is configured and make a judgement call on if they can be trusted.
-Generally, Oracles should only be used for non mission-critical functions and worst-case scenarios should be accounted for.
+It is your job to know how the oracle network is configured and judge if it can be trusted.
+Generally, Oracles should only be used for non-mission-critical functions and worst-case scenarios should be accounted for.

 ## Oracles on Solana

 [Pyth](https://pyth.network) and [Switchboard](https://switchboard.xyz) are the two main oracle providers on Solana today.
 They’re each unique and follow slightly different design choices.

-**Pyth** is primarily focused on financial data published from top tier financial institutions.
+**Pyth** is primarily focused on financial data published from top-tier financial institutions.
 Pyth’s data providers publish the market data updates.
-These updates are then aggregated and published to chain by the Pyth program.
+These updates are then aggregated and published onchain by the Pyth program.
 The data sourced from Pyth is not completely decentralized as only approved data providers can publish data.
 The selling point of Pyth is that its data is vetted directly by the platform and sourced from financial institutions, ensuring higher quality.

 **Switchboard** is a completely decentralized oracle network and has data of all kinds available.
 Check out all of the feeds [on their website](https://app.switchboard.xyz/solana/devnet/explore) Additionally, anyone can run a Switchboard oracle and anyone can consume their data.
 This means you'll have to be diligent about researching feeds.
 We'll talk more about what to look for later in the lesson.